CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Nestled in the shadow of an ancient tree, a crumbling stone cottage devoid of its roof stands amid rampant weeds.
 ```

 Among the weeds, two twig blights are hidden near the cottage's open doorway.
-A Dexterity (Stealth) check should be rolled for the blights, and the result should be compared against the passive Wisdom (Perception) scores of the characters to determine whether the blights are spotted.
+A RFX (Stealth) check should be rolled for the blights, and the result should be compared against the passive Wisdom (Perception) scores of the characters to determine whether the blights are spotted.

 These blights do not initiate attacks on their own (unless acting in self-defense) but rush to aid the twig blights in area 2 if combat breaks out.